Scorched earth: Gallic Wars

-4th century CE
+4th century AD

 Roman invasion of Persia

 In the year CE 363, the Emperor Julian's invasion of Persia was turned back by a scorched-earth policy:

 The extensive region that lies between the River Tigris and the mountains of Media ...was in a very improved state of cultivation.
 Julian might expect, that a conqueror, who possessed the two forcible instruments of persuasion, steel and gold, would easily procure a plentiful subsistence from the fears or avarice of the natives.
 But, on the approach of the Romans, the rich and smiling prospect was instantly blasted.
 Wherever they moved ... the cattle was driven away; the grass and ripe corn were consumed with fire; and, as soon as the flames had subsided which interrupted the march of Julian, he beheld the melancholy face of a smoking and naked desert.
 This desperate but effectual method of defence can only be executed by the enthusiasm of a people who prefer their independence to their property; or by the rigor of an arbitrary government, which consults the public safety without submitting to their inclinations the liberty of choice.

-7th century CE
+7th century AD

 First Fitna

 During the First Fitna (656–661), Muawiyah I sent Busr ibn Abi Artat to a campaign in the Hejaz and Yemen to ravage territory loyal to Muawiyah's opponent Ali ibn Abi Talib.
 According to Tabari, 30,000 civilians are estimated to have been killed during that campaign of the civil war.
 Muawiyah also sent Sufyan ibn Awf to Iraq to burn the crops and homes of Ali's supporters.

-9th century CE
+9th century AD

 Viking invasion of England

 During the Viking invasion of England, the Viking chieftain Hastein tried to occupy the ruined Roman fortress of Chester in the late summer of 893, planning to raid northern Mercia from the refortified fortress.
 However, the Mercians destroyed all crops and livestock in the surrounding countryside and expelled the Vikings successfully.